sanjaypujare/docs/docs/troubleshooting.md

 checkpointing/recovery because they are [transient](http://docs.oracle.com/javase/specs/jls/se7/html/jls-8.html#jls-8.3.1.3)
 in nature and do not represent stateful data.
-Developers should judiciously use the [transient](http://docs.oracle.com/javase/specs/jls/se7/html/jls-8.html#jls-8.3.1.3) keyword for declaring such non-stateful members of operators (or members of objects which are indirectly members of operators) so that the platform skips serialization of such members and serialization/deserialization errors are minimized.
+Developers should judiciously use the [transient](http://docs.oracle.com/javase/specs/jls/se7/html/jls-8.html#jls-8.3.1.3) keyword for declaring such non-stateful members of operators (or members of objects that are indirectly members of operators) so that the platform skips serialization of such members and serialization/deserialization errors are minimized.
 Transient members are further described in the context of the operator life-cycle [here](http://apex.apache.org/docs/apex/operator_development/#setup-call).
-Typical examples of transient data members are database or network connection objects which need to be initialized before they are used in a process, so there is no use of persisting them across process invocations.
+Typical examples of transient data members are database or network connection objects which need to be initialized before they are used in a process, so they are never persisted across process invocations.

 ### Getting this message in STRAM logs.
 Is anything wrong in my code?